cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

       operationId: getVirtualclusterNodeByName
       parameters:
         - name: virtualclustername
+          description: name of the virtua cluster
           in: path
           required: true
           type: string
         - name: nodename
+          description: name of the name
           in: path
           required: true
           type: string